 - Email and phone support

 Harvest has a straightforward interface with tools that are simple to learn and use.
-Setting it up is very easy because it’s web-based and doesn’t have complicated installation requirements.
+Setting it up is very easy, and it doesn’t have complicated installation requirements.
 In addition to its user-friendly tools, it provides multiple options for tracking time—from mobile apps and browser-based timers to desktop programs and online time sheets that support manual data inputs.

 If you require assistance, Harvest offers phone and email support.
 You can also check out the wide selection of how-to guides and FAQ articles that are tucked inside its online help center.
 Some guides even contain video tutorials that show the basics of using its features.
 You can also sign up for a product webinar—Harvest offers 30-minute sessions on Thursdays, either at 11 a.m. or 4 p.m.
 Eastern time.